Divy1211/AoE2DE_UGC_Guide/docs/general/xs/functions.md

 3. (Optional) `#!cpp int targetUnitId`: Target unitId for the task if exists.
 Values 9xx refer to classes.
 4. (Optional) `#!cpp int playerId`: The player to whose units the task will be inserted.
 If unspecified or -1, applies to all players except Gaia.

-Adds a new (or edits an existing) task with the fields previously defined by calls to [`#!cpp xsTaskAmount`](./#531-xstaskamount) for the specified unit at the end of the task list (see A.G.E.).
+Adds a new (or edits an existing) task with the fields previously defined by calls to [xsTaskAmount](./#532-xstaskamount) for the specified unit at the end of the task list (see A.G.E.).
 If a task with the specified `actionType`, `unitId`, and `Search Wait Time` (set by `xsTaskAmount`) already exists, it is edited instead of a new one being added.

-Note that `xsTaskAmount` modifies a global task struct which is re-used every time `#!cpp xsTask` is called (For non programmers, this is similar to filling out a form once (the calls to [`#!cpp xsTaskAmount`](./#531-xstaskamount)) and then submitting multiple copies of it for different people)
+Note that `xsTaskAmount` modifies a global task struct which is re-used every time `#!cpp xsTask` is called (For non programmers, this is similar to filling out a form once (the calls to [xsTaskAmount](./#532-xstaskamount)) and then submitting multiple copies of it for different people)

 ### 5.32. xsTaskAmount